Top 5 Whole Life Companies for Infinite Banking

 Below are the remaining True Mutual Companies whose Whole Life policies ranked in order of overall performance for Infinite Banking:

-There hasn’t been a major mutual company demutualization since the late 1990s and early 2000s, when a trend of mutual insurance companies going public was underway.
-At least, the Whole Life policyholders for Prudential, Met, and John Hancock retained their company equity stake after demutualization by being issued shares of the IPO stock as the newly formed stock company was listed on the NYSE.
+There hasn’t been a major mutual company demutualization since the late 1990s and early 2000s, when a trend of mutual insurance companies going public was rampant in the industry.
+At least, the Whole Life policyholders for Prudential, Met, and John Hancock retained their equity stake in the insurance company after demutualization by being issued shares of stock once the newly formed stock company was listed on the NYSE.

-There is also the unique “Mutual-to-Mutual Merger” option open to True Mutual Companies looking to consolidate, as in 1996, with Mass Mutual and Connecticut Mutual.
-Connecticut Mutual’s issued Whole Life policies remained completely intact, with Mass Mutual honoring all the original guaranteed schedules for every owner’s policy.
-In fact, each new policyholder even got a new pro rata share of ownership in the newer, bigger/stronger Mass Mutual.
-Their policies were the same as before, only they were now printed on Mass paper and received their dividends going forward.
+The prior Whole Life policy guarantee schedules of Connecticut Mutual remained completely intact.
+In fact, each new policyholder got their pro rata ownership share of this newer, bigger/stronger Mass Mutual.
+Their policies were the same as before, only they were now printed on Mass paper, and they would receive Mass Mutual dividends going forward.

-This Mutual-to-Mutual Merger option would not be impossible for companies that adopted the Mutual Holding Company since they already spun off the operating insurer into a stock company, which legally can’t be merged with a True Mutual.
+This Mutual-to-Mutual Merger option would not be impossible for a Mutual Holding Company, since they already spun off the operating insurance company into a stock company, which legally can’t be merged with a True Mutual.

 Dividend Performance

 This is important, but not as important as some people think.
-As you can read in my comprehensive Whole Life Dividends Explained blog article, dividends are just one component of the best Whole Life companies’ overall performance.
+As you can read in my comprehensive Whole Life Dividends Explained blog article, dividends are just one component of any Whole Life company’s overall performance.

 One of the biggest dividend myths is that “you CAN compare one company’s dividend rate to another,” when in fact, you CAN’T!